Chapter 3: Lies & Excuses

 · He also used his mother’s health as an excuse to avoid seeing me.

-· On Valentine’s Day 2025, Sherif claimed his phone had broken the night before and used this as justification for not spending the holiday together, stating he needed to have it repaired.
+· On Valentine’s Day 2025, he claimed his phone had broken the night before and used this as justification for not spending the holiday together, stating he needed to have it repaired.

 Figure 17 Messages illustrating repeated use of illness, work, and logistical issues as explanations for canceled plans and delayed communication.